APLMOOC/APLMOOC/docs/course/ch5/part1.md

+# Elements of set theory

+!!! abstract "This part will cover"

+    - Unique
+    - Union
+    - Set difference
+    - Intersection

+---

 You are a system administrator aboard the corporate OC-3.
 You are currently deploying a database change affecting 413 customers at a speed of 155.52Mbit/s.